pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/review2/reviewer2.md

 But the response should also emphasize that the second half already relates our findings to the literature.
 This being said, small changes to the Discussion may be a good idea.

+P: Hmpft, I thought its also fine to "discuss" the results within the study, not necessarlily and only compare it to other studies (and the comparison being one subsection/paragraph in the discussion section).

 > Abbreviations introduced should be used consistently afterward.

 We harmonized the use of abbreviatons.